rohankhayech/PlayableTimeline/README.md

 });
 ```

+Listeners only need to implement the callbacks that are required for the use case.
+The default implementation of these listeners is to ignore the callback.

 ### Contextual Events and Playback
 Certain events may require a reference to a context object, such as an audio device or platform application context, in order to execute their triggered action.
 Rather than storing this reference with each event, this library provides a `ContextualTimelinePlayer` object, which injects the required context object to each event as they are triggered.